littleCube2019/little_PTT_crawler/README.md

-use simple pyquery and request module to build a simple PTT crawler
+use simple pyquery and requests module to build a simple PTT crawler